TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: A simplified model for TeV-scale LNV

 \section{A simplified model for TeV-scale LNV}

 For the standard leptogenesis scenario \cite{Fukugita:1986hr}, at least two heavy right-handed neutrinos $N_j$ are needed to generate a CP-asymmetry via the one-loop decay of the lightest right-handed neutrino \cite{Nanopoulos:1979gx, Kolb:1979qa}.
-We consider the broadly studied situation \cite{Davidson:2008bu, Buchmuller:2004nz, Giudice:2003jh} where the lepton asymmetry is produced in a single flavor, the neutrino masses are hierarchical ($M_1\ll M_2,M_3$), and the decays of the two heavier neutrinos ($N_2$ and $N_3$) are neglected.
-Henceforth, we will refer to the lightest neutrino $N_1$ simply as $N$, dropping the flavor subscript.
+We consider the broadly studied situation \cite{Davidson:2008bu, Buchmuller:2004nz, Giudice:2003jh} where the lepton asymmetry is produced in a single flavor, the neutrino masses are hierarchical ($m_{N_1}\ll m_{N_2},m_{N_3}$), and the decays of the two heavier neutrinos ($N_2$ and $N_3$) are neglected.
+Henceforth, we will refer to the lightest right-handed neutrino $N_1$ simply as $N$, dropping the flavor subscript.
 The interaction part of the Lagrangian is given by:

-where $L=(\nu_e, e)_L$ and $\tau$'s are the Pauli matrices in isospace.
+where $L=(\nu_L, e_L)^\top$ and $\tau$'s are the Pauli matrices in isospace.
+Notice that in the context of standard thermal leptogenesis, consistency with light neutrino phenomenology implies $m_N > 10^9$ GeV \cite{Davidson:2002qv}.
 While assuming that a lepton-asymmetry might have been generated via the decay of right-handed neutrinos at a high scale, we want to investigate the impact of additional LNV interactions at the TeV scale.
-For these purposes, we introduce a simplified model set-up that represents a possible realisation of the dim-9 effective operator studied in~\cite{Prezeau:2003xn, Deppisch:2015yqa, Graesser:2016bpz} as we will discuss in more detail later.
-The model includes a scalar $S$ transforming as $(1,2,1)$ under $SU(3)_C \times SU(2)_L \times U(1)_Y$ and a Majorana fermion $F$ that transforms as an SM gauge singlet.
-Note, we use the convention $Y=Q_\mathit{EM}-T_3$.
+For these purposes, we adopt a simplified model framework that has been previously used to explore the $\onbb$-decay and collider interplay \cite{Peng:2015haa, Li:2021fvw}.
+This particular model represents a possible realization of the dim-9 effective operator studied in Refs.~\cite{Prezeau:2003xn, Deppisch:2015yqa, Graesser:2016bpz} as we will discuss in more detail later.\\

+As discussed in Refs. \cite{Peng:2015haa, Li:2021fvw}, one possible minimal model that gives rise to the LO $\pi\pi ee$ interactions responsible for $\onbb$ decay\footnote{As discussed in Refs. \cite{Prezeau:2003xn, Graesser:2016bpz, Cirigliano:2017ymo, Cirigliano:2018yza}, several quark-lepton effective operators can give rise to different interactions in the chiral Lagrangian.
+See Ref. \cite{Graesser:2022nkv} for an example of a simplified model mapping onto $\pi NNee$ interactions.} (see Section \ref{sec:nldbd} for a detailed discussion) includes a scalar $S$ transforming as $(1,2,1)$ under $SU(3)_C \times SU(2)_L \times U(1)_Y$ and a Majorana fermion $F$ that transforms as an SM gauge singlet\footnote{Note, we use the convention $Y=Q_\mathit{EM}-T_3$.}.
 The Lagrangian reads